wickworks/witchdice/README.md

 - bug: mode summary at the top expands the whole window

 - add HIT? to the list of rolls
+  - ACTUALLY, change the checkmarks to literal words that say HIT/MISS/SAVE that toggle on click

 - do abilities show up in the active attack list?